 What is Open Source Intelligence or OSINT?

 Open Source Intelligence techniques are constantly changing because the internet evolves every day.
 Investigators can search a target’s Facebook timeline one day, and the next, that intelligence is gone or moved within in the application.
 Evidence or meta data must be collected quickly, verified and documented properly if it will be used in court.
 The internet, social media and its applications are constantly adapting.
 Investigators performing OSINT for case research and intelligence must re-train regularly to stay apprised of the current methods and the countless tools at their disposal.
 The apparatuses for searching are endless.
-Conclusively, it is an interesting field that challenges investigative analysts utilizing OSINT to be regular and vigilant.
+Conclusively, open source intelligence is a field that challenges investigative analysts utilizing OSINT to be regular and vigilant.

 Victoria Balzarini is a principal investigative agency owner in the Greater Seattle, WA area.
-She offers Open Source Intelligence to corporations, attorneys and private clients.
+She offers Open Source Intelligence to businesses, attorneys and private clients.
 Contact her at firstname.lastname@example.org.